pauld4/digital-garden/Intermediate.md

 Adding decimals is tricky in JavaScript.
 "0.1 + 0.2" does not equal "0.3".
 Some decimal math equals what it should, such as "0.1 + 0.3 === 0.4", is TRUE.
 To math decimals, you can convert to a whole number first "0.1 * 10 + 0.2 * 10"

 "[] == ![]" equals TRUE.
-The "!" is evaluated first, which makes "![]" equal FALSE.
-Then the array and FALSE are converted to FALSE, then to 0, which equals "0 == 0" which is TRUE.
+Remember, "[]" is truethy, so "![]" becomes FALSE.
+Then the array and FALSE are not the same type, so type coercion occurs.
+The FALSE is converted to 0.
+Now the comparison is "[] == 0", and since they are still not equal types, "[]" is converted to string with "[].toString()", and becomes an empty string.
+The comparison becomes "'' == 0", and type coercion occurs again.
+"Number("")" is used on the empty string, and becomes 0.
+The comparison now equals "0 == 0" which is TRUE.

 Now "[] == []" and "{} == {}" are both false because an important rule, "Objects are compared by reference, not value".
 And these two statements reference different arrays / objects.
 This is the same when comparing them using ===.